jpgoldberg/toy-crypto-math/docs/source/rsa.rst

 encryption and decryption of sequences of :py:class:`bytes`, or octet-streams in the parlence of the standards.
 The standards define two functions, ``I2OSP`` and ``OS2IP`` for those conversions.
 I don't implement them as in the standards, but use Python standard library utililties.
-So class methods :func:`Oaep.i2osp` and
+So class methods :meth:`Oaep.i2osp` and
-:func:`Oaep.os2ip` are wrappers for standard library method :py:func:`int.to_bytes` and class method :py:func:`int.from_bytes`.
+:meth:`Oaep.os2ip` are wrappers for standard library method :py:meth:`int.to_bytes` and class method :py:meth:`int.from_bytes`.

 .. automethod:: Oaep.i2osp
     :no-index: